Palitoy: History

 The Cascelloid Company was founded by Alfred Edward Pallett in Coalville, Leicestershire in 1919 to produce celluloid and fancy goods.
 Their first toy was in 1920 and the first doll in 1925.

 Cascelloid was bought in 1931 by British Xylonite and the word "Palitoy" was created as a trademark in 1935 for their toy division.
 Injection moulding was developed by British Xylonite in 1941 and was used for the Palitoy toy ranges.

 In 1978, the Chad Valley toys company was sold to Palitoy.

 Palitoy was sold to US food company General Mills in 1968, and formed part of the company's toy division, sometimes known as CPG Products Corp (Creative Products Group Products Corp).

 In 1981, British toy group Airfix Products fell into receivership.
-Palitoy's owner General Mills acquired the Airfix kit range and its GMR model railways range.
+Palitoy's owner General Mills acquired the Airfix kit range and its Great Model Railways (GMR) range.
 General Mills also snapped up UK rights to Meccano.
 Back in 1971, it had acquired non-UK rights when it bought Meccano in France from the receivers of another British toy group, Tri-ang.

 Palitoy effectively ceased to be an independent business in 1984 when its parent company, CPG, part of General Mills, closed its entire design department leaving it effectively just a sales and marketing operation.

 In January 1985, General Mills announced it would be quitting the toy business.
 In the US, its toy business was split into three distinct companies: Kenner (focused on toys), Parker Brothers (focused on games) and Fun Dimensions (focused on crafts, model kits MPC and model trains Lionel).
 General Mills made the decision to merge Kenner and Parker into one entity and to sell off Fun Dimensions.
 This decision impacted Palitoy which adopted the Kenner Parker name and withdrew from the model and craft sector to help form one uniform global toy and games company.
 It sold the Airfix business to Humbrol and a large part of Mainline Railways to Dapol.